TotoWang-hhh/minimalogger/README.md

 With the new features added in recent updates, you can now add your own log level.
 As these operations are not tested and not stable, they will not be documented for now.

-Each of the log types will trigger function stored in `ON_LOGGED["<The name of the log type>"]`.
+Each of the log types will trigger function stored in `ON_LOGGED["<Name of the log type>"]`.
 If the log type has a level higher than the value set in `LOG_LEVEL`, it will be printed out.
 All logs will be written to log files.

 #### Quick Log Functions
 Starting from v0.1.3, these functions are created dynamically during the initialization of the log module.
 For each type of log, use `log.<Name of the log type>("<Your message>")` to log something.
 For instance, `log.info("Hello world")` for a hello world info message.